Atlassian Logo

 Atlassian Logo 2002

 The first brand logo consists of a schematic image of a person lifting a heavy object above their head.
-The emblem represents Atlas – the hero of Greek mythology in whose honor the company is named.
+The emblem represents Atlas, the hero of Greek mythology, in honor of whom the company is named.

-Just as the titan holds up the celestial sphere, so does the company support the fundamental process of the network – programming.
-Without successful code writing, there would be no internet.
+Just as the titan holds up the celestial sphere, so does the company support the fundamental process of network programming.
+Without successful code writing, there would be no Internet.
 The company is committed to providing IT workers with maximum support to help them cope with tasks.

-The drawing is understood in any language, which is important for establishing in the minds of users the connection between the image and the firm.
+The drawing is understood in any language, which is important for establishing in users’ minds the connection between the image and the firm.

 2008 – 2011